 Image: Rebekah Ubuntu courtesy of Angela Dennis Photography

-Hear from artists, designers and engineers who are challenging assumptions about how we classify things as animal, human or machine, and asking whose voices we listen to when designing the future.
+Attendees heard from artists, designers and engineers who are challenging assumptions about how we classify things as animal, human or machine, and asking whose voices we listen to when designing the future.

-Talks will be British Sign Language-interpreted.
+Talks were British Sign Language-interpreted.